Our 6 Favorite Off-Grid & Wilderness Living Documentaries

 A portrait of harsh but beautiful far north life and stoicism amidst difficulties.

-(This film is available to watch on Netflix).
+(This film is available to watch on Netflix or on Amazon).

 Surviving Alone in Alaska